 The Alesis V49 is another great option for beginners, or for those who aren’t looking for anything too fancy.
-At $129, it’s also cost-efficient.
+It’s also cost-efficient.

 Like the Novation Launchkey, the Alesis is available in 25, 49, and 61-key models.
 You can adjust their sensitivity to tweak how you want your dynamics to come across.
 The V49 also comes with eight LED-backlist drum trigger pads responsive to velocity and pressure, four assignable knobs and buttons, as well as pitch and modulation wheels.